Less is more!

 7. Calmed my mind

 Living in a clutter-free environment made me aware of how busy my mind was and so my next step took me towards mindfulness and meditation.
 After some research, and trying a couple of iPhone apps, I’m beginning to learn how to quieten my mind.
-If you’d like to read more, I’ve shared the six things I gained from a year of mindfulness and meditation.

 8. Tried to be a little more present